 8. Appropriate independent living goals and objectives

-9. Appropriate circumstances for facilitating a referral a student or the student's parents to a
+9. Appropriate circumstances for facilitating a referral of a student or the student's parents to a

 governmental agency for services or public benefits, including a referral to a governmental agency